cloudfoundry/app-autoscaler-cli-plugin/README.md

 - `METRIC_NAME` : available metric supported: memoryused, memoryutil, responsetime, throughput and cpu.
 - `--start` : start time of metrics collected with format `yyyy-MM-ddTHH:mm:ss+/-HH:mm` or `yyyy-MM-ddTHH:mm:ssZ`, default to very beginning if not specified.
 - `--end` : end time of the metrics collected with format `yyyy-MM-ddTHH:mm:ss+/-HH:mm` or `yyyy-MM-ddTHH:mm:ssZ`, default to current time if not speficied.
-- `--number|-n` : the number of the records to return, will be ignored if both start time and end time are specified.
 - `--desc` : display in descending order, default to ascending order if not specified
 - `--output` : dump the metrics to a file